csexton/codeography.com/_posts/2015-02-17-great_commit_message.markdown

 Tim Pope's [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 This is formatting and syntax, but if you follow this I will be much, much happier.

-Caleb Thompson's [5 Useful Tips For A Better Commit Message](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) a bit vim-centric, but great guidelines.
+Caleb Thompson's [5 Useful Tips For A Better Commit Message](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
+A bit vim-centric, but great guidelines.

-Stephen Ball's [Deliberate Git](http://rakeroutes.com/blog/deliberate-git/) in depth guide to commit messages.
+Stephen Ball's [Deliberate Git](http://rakeroutes.com/blog/deliberate-git/).
+An in depth guide to commit messages.
 Worth the time to read and understand.

-Keavy McMinn's [How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) slightly different than commit messages, but they really go well together.
+Keavy McMinn's [How to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request).
+Slightly different than commit messages, but they really go well together.